Towards a more sustainable soy cultivation

 Leni Tomásia is reaping the fruits of sustainability

 Being an RTRS certified producer is a dream come true for soy farmer Leni Tomásia from Goiás.
-She joined our Trias/Cresol project and, today, is one step ahead of other soy farmers who haven’t yet entered the sustainability process.Read Leni's story
+She joined our Trias/Cresol project in 2017 and, today, is one step ahead of other soy farmers who haven’t yet entered the sustainability process.Read Leni's story